Whether it’s a Sunday League match or the Champions League Final, every football match has one thing in common: the potential for serious injury.

 Ankle injuries are one of the most common injuries in football.
 They account for almost a third of all football injuries.
 There are several reasons why athlete’s ankle injuries are so common in football.

-- Another is that footballers are constantly changing direction, which can cause the ankle to twist and turn.
+2. Another is that footballers constantly change direction, which can cause the ankle to twist and turn.

-Once identification of a footballer’s ankle has been made, treatment typically involves rest, ice, and anti-inflammatory medication.
+Once a footballer’s ankle has been identified, treatment typically involves rest, ice, and anti-inflammatory medication.

-In some cases, surgery is necessary to repair damaged soft tissue or joint capsule.
-With proper care, most people with this condition can recover fully and return to normal activities.
+Operation is sometimes necessary to repair damaged soft tissue or joint capsule.
+However, with proper care, most people with this condition can recover fully and return to normal activities.

 Treatment Options

-When treating anterior impingement, there are a few different options that can be successful.
+When treating anterior impingement, a few different options can be successful.
 The first is rest, ice, and elevation.
 It is often the best course of action for mild cases of an ankle sprain.

-Severe cases require surgery or small incisions to repair any torn ligaments or tendons.
-In either case, physical treatment will likely be recommended to help strengthen the muscles and joints around the ankle.
+Severe cases require surgery or small incisions to repair torn ligaments or tendons.
+In either case, experts recommend physical treatment to help strengthen the muscles and joints around the ankle.

-No matter what type of injury you have, it is important to see a doctor as soon as possible so that an accurate diagnosis can be made and appropriate treatment can be started.
+No matter your type of injury, it is important to see a doctor as soon as possible for accurate diagnosis and appropriate treatment.

 Arthroscopy